waimea-dt/web-db-project-template-level-3/docs/instructions.md

    - [ ] You have refined features of the DB (the schema and the UI) over **multiple iterations**
    - [ ] Each iteration is **clearly documented**, showing testing and resulting refinements

+2. You must have used efficient tools and techniques in the system's production:
+   - [ ] You have effectively used **version control**
+   - [ ] You git **commits are regular with descriptive commit messages**
+   - [ ] You have **effectively used tools** like DrawSQL, Figma, VS Code, Turso SQL editor, etc. to help develop the outcome

-2. You present the data from the database effectively for the purpose and end users:
+3. You present the data from the database effectively for the purpose and end users:
    - [ ] Data is displayed in ways that make its **meaning clear** (e.g. using colour)
    - [ ] Data is **displayed in interesting and creative ways** to meet the needs of the user and satisfy the system requirements